Trismaske/markdowndocs/PITCHME.md

 @snap[midpoint span-70 text-05]
 ## What is Markdown?

-Markdown is a plain text format for writing structured documents, based on conventions for indicating formatting in email and usenet posts.
-Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
+* A plain text format for writing structured documents
+* Based on conventions for indicating format in email and usenet posts
+* Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.

 ---
 @title[Introduction]